Unexpected quote marks or inch marks in merged data

 2. Click the Edit button

-3. Use Text Qualifier dropdown menu and select the quote (') or double-quote (") character to match the character you are seeing in your document.
+3. Use the Text Qualifier dropdown menu and select the Auto-Detect entry.
+The Auto-Detect option will automatically detect the appropriate Text Qualifier for you.
+If you already have Auto-Detect selected and are still seeing this issue, then you should select the quote (') or the double-quote (") character to match the character you are seeing in your document.

 4. Click OK to close the window, and click OK again to close the DDF window and save the changes to your settings.